Takakiriy/typrm/README.md

 - `#template:` Template for replacing the body
 - `#template-at():` Template for replacing the body above two or more lines
 - `#template-if:` Conditions that determine the content to be included in the text

+The tags must be preceded by a space character or at the beginning of a line.

 You can find more informations of tags by searching this page.